linorobot/linorobot2_hardware/firmware/README.md

 ## 5. Configure robot settings

-Go to lib/config folder and open lino_base_config.h.
+Go to config folder and open lino_base_config.h.
 Uncomment the base, motor driver and IMU you want to use for your robot.
 For example:

     #define LINO_BASE DIFFERENTIAL_DRIVE
     #define USE_GENERIC_2_IN_MOTOR_DRIVER